 But one community of under-16s could face a particularly barren and lonely few years until they can access their friends and support once more – queer kids.

-“LGBTIQA+ youth in Australia rely heavily on social media for mental health support, connection, community building and identity development,” Professor Paula Gerber, of Monash University’s Faculty of Law, recently said.
+“LGBTIQA+ youth in Australia rely heavily on social media for mental health support, connection, community building and identity development,” Professor Paula Gerber, of Monash University’s faculty of law, recently said.

 “It is vital that these resources will now be accessible offline, especially in rural and unsupportive environments.”

-According to Professor Gerber, close to three-quarters of young trans people in Australia feel that social media is essential in helping them feel better about themselves, and 91 per cent of queer kids said in a recent national survey that social media helps them connect with other young, queer Australians.
+According to Gerber, close to three-quarters of young trans people in Australia feel that social media is essential in helping them feel better about themselves, and 91 per cent of queer kids said in a recent national survey that social media helps them connect with other young, queer Australians.

 “However, this positive impact is contingent on the availability of strong, supportive offline communities and resources (which are all too often lacking for queer youth, especially in regional and remote communities).”

-Professor Gerber said that the ban will very likely lead to feelings of isolation, a hindrance of vital self-expression, and limit young people’s access to “civic and cultural life” – protected rights according to the UN Convention on the Rights of the Child, a treaty that Australia has ratified.
+Gerber said the ban will very likely lead to feelings of isolation, a hindrance of vital self-expression, and limit young people’s access to “civic and cultural life” – protected rights according to the UN Convention on the Rights of the Child, a treaty that Australia has ratified.

 “The Convention on the Rights of the Child recognises children’s rights to freedom of expression and access to information (Article 13), and to participate in matters affecting them (Article 12).
-The Convention also recognises the importance of ensuring children’s access to diverse media, including content that supports their well-being (Article 17), which can include LGBTIQA+ affirming resources and online communities,” Professor Gerber said.
+The Convention also recognises the importance of ensuring children’s access to diverse media, including content that supports their wellbeing (Article 17), which can include LGBTIQA+ affirming resources and online communities,” Gerber said.

 “The social media ban potentially violates these international laws that are in place to protect the rights of children.”